AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/create-a-free-form-landing-page-template.md

    >[!NOTE]
    >
-   >Select **Disable Munchkin Tracking** if you want to prevent forms from pre-populating, or you just don't want to track web behavior on a specific page.
+   >Select **[!UICONTROL Disable Munchkin Tracking]** if you want to prevent forms from pre-populating, or you just don't want to track web behavior on a specific page.
-   >Select **Validate Mobile Compatibility** to make sure your code is compatible with mobile devices.
+   >Select **[!UICONTROL Validate Mobile Compatibility]** to make sure your code is compatible with mobile devices.

    >[!MORELIKETHIS]
    >